The most important layer in AI is not the model, it's everything around it.

 Context compression — Techniques for representing more information in fewer tokens

-The AGENTS.md pattern—a structured file that provides agents with project-specific context—exemplifies this principle.
+The AGENTS.md pattern—a structured file (typically ~100 lines) that provides agents with project-specific context—exemplifies this principle.
 Rather than expecting agents to discover project conventions through trial and error, harness engineers encode critical knowledge directly into the agent's starting context.

 3. Feedback Loops